murabus/murabus/content/authors/admin/_index.md

 title: Murat Abus
 ---

 Hello!
-I am a first-gen PhD student originally from Turkey.
+I am a first-gen Ph.D. student originally from Turkey.
 I spent considerable time on international assignments before returning to academia.
 I am a comparativist studying political behavior, autocratization/democratization, public policy, and methodology.
 I emphasize developing countries, though this is not exclusive.
 I enjoy teaching and collaborating.
 I try to be active in the conference circuit.
 In addition to Turkish, I speak Russian.

 I am an avid reader.
 Archaeology, travelling, and cars are my primary hobbies.
 I am fascinated by the transition from paleolithic to neolithic era, civilizations of the Old World, and late-model classic cars.
 I grew up in [Erzurum](https://en.wikipedia.org/wiki/Erzurum) in Eastern Turkey with an altitude of 1,900mt (6,233ft) above sea level.